joynyawira/realestate_pricing/README.md

 Loads the dataset using pandas.
 Preprocesses the data (handling missing values, encoding categorical variables if any).
 Splits the data into training and testing sets.
+Trains a Linear Regression model on the training data.
 Trains Random Forest and Decision Tree models on the training data.
 Evaluates the models' performance using Mean Squared Error (MSE), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).